-- Effective feedback and marking are in place with AMG's (Aggregation of Marginal Gains) used to take a child's learning forward. - Timelines in each classroom display the timetable for the day. - Peer tutoring and assessment is used to encourage learning motivation. - Pupils are encouraged and supported to be responsible and independent learners.
-Pupil self- efficacy is a core principle in all teaching and learning. - Pupils have the opportunity to work in both ability and mixed ability groups throughout the day depending on the nature of the learning task. - Learning Walls support and extend children's learning. - Differentiated success criteria is used and displayed. - Pupil reflections regarding their own learning is encouraged and these are recorded in books. - Pupils are given time to respond to teacher's marking and to complete their AMG. - Open ended questioning is used to promote curiosity and thinking skills.
+- used to take a child's learning forward. - Timelines in each classroom display the timetable for the day. - Peer tutoring and assessment is used to encourage learning motivation. - Pupils are encouraged and supported to be responsible and independent learners.
+Pupil selfefficacy is a core principle in all teaching and learning. - Pupils have the opportunity to work in both ability and mixed ability groups throughout the day depending on the nature of the learning task. - Learning Walls support and extend children's learning. - Differentiated success criteria is used and displayed. - Pupil reflections regarding their own learning is encouraged and these are recorded in books. - Pupils are given time to respond to teacher's marking and to complete their AMG. - Open ended questioning is used to promote curiosity and thinking skills. - The Schools Behaviour Policy is followed. - The school has established a Calm School Code which feeds into the behaviour policy and core values.